wecharyu/hadoop-docker/README.md

 ```
 ### 4. get into containers
 ```
-docker exec -it hadoop100 bash
+docker exec -u root -it hadoop100 bash
 ```
+You can use `su` command to switch to other user in this container, for example you can use `su hadoop` in hadoop container.

 ## Access web ui from host broswer